A55 road: History

+Origins

 The A55 partly follows the alignment of the Roman road from Chester (Deva) to Caernarfon (Segontium), particularly from Junction 31 to 30 and Junction 13 to 12.
 Between Chester and Holywell the alignment of this road is uncertain and between St. Asaph and Abergwyngregyn, the Roman road followed an inland route, via Canovium Roman Fort at Caerhun, avoiding the difficulties of the crossing of the Conwy estuary and the cliffs at Penmaenbach and Pen-y-Clip.

+On 1 April 1937, the route, as it was then, was classed to form the Chester–Bangor trunk road.
+By 2015, the Welsh Government was also classifying part of the road as part of the London–Holyhead trunk road.